 Arrival Day is

-This general information is given to all MICEFA students, however if you are a CUNY or CSU IP student, please refer to your Resident Director for more information about your arrival schedule.
+This general information is given to all MICEFA students, however if you are a SUNY or CSU IP student, please refer to your Resident Director for more information about your arrival schedule.

-For Fall 2019, all students should plan to arrive on Sunday, August 18th, 2019 .
-This means departing the North America on Saturday August 17th, 2019.
+For Spring 2020, all students should plan to arrive on Sunday, January 5th, 2020 .
+This means departing the North America on Saturday, January 4th, 2020.
 If you have reserved temporary housing with us, then you may go directly to your reserved lodging.

 Placement Test & Skype Interview

 Once your file has been processed and you have received the letter of acceptance, you will receive an email with the dates and the instructions for a placement test.
 The written French placement test will be conducted/received via e-mail off site.

 Following the 1st part of the placement test, each student will receive an email providing the date and time of their Skype© interview appointment with MICEFA Staff.
 During this appointment you will discuss your anything related to your exchange in Paris.

 Students must download Skype in advance.